Maltese Catacomb Complexes

-From the 3rd to the 6th centuries CE, the Roman city of Melite developed a complex system of burial grounds on its outskirts under the modern town of Rabat, a village outside of Mdina, the medieval capital of Malta.
+From the 3rd to the 6th centuries, the Roman city of Melite developed a complex system of burial grounds on its outskirts under the modern town of Rabat, a village outside of Mdina, the medieval capital of Malta.
 Roman law prohibited burials within the city, which derives its name from the Arabic word for suburb.

 The organizational and architectural complexity of the catacombs points to the ritual importance of burial grounds in early Christianity.
 The catacombs were planned in a centralized manner, providing private space for numerous family units, while leaving a lot of communal space for festivals and rituals.
 The entrance to the main complex of St. Paul’s leads to two large halls, adorned with pillars made to resemble Doric columns and painted plasters.
 The main hall is equipped with large circular tables and couches, carved out of rock.
 They were probably used during burial rituals and festivals of the dead.
 In some places the burial corridors were cut in three subterranean stories.